spacetelescope/webbpsf/docs/installation.rst

 Installing or updating synphot
 --------------------------------

 Stsynphot is an optional dependency, but is highly recommended.
-Stsynphot is best installed via AstroConda.
-Further installation instructions can be found in `the synphot docs <https://synphot.readthedocs.io/en/latest/#installation-and-setup>`_ or `a discussion in the POPPY docs <http://poppy-optics.readthedocs.io/en/stable/installation.html#installing-or-updating-synphot>`_.
+Its installation instructions can be found in `the synphot docs <https://synphot.readthedocs.io/en/latest/#installation-and-setup>`_ or `a discussion in the POPPY docs <http://poppy-optics.readthedocs.io/en/stable/installation.html#installing-or-updating-synphot>`_.

 .. _data_install:

 Installing the Required Data Files
 ----------------------------------

 *If you install via pip or manually*, you must install the data files yourself.

-If you install via Conda, the data files are automatically installed, in which case you can skip this section.
+..
+(If you install via Conda, the data files are automatically installed, in
+    which case you can skip this section.) [uncomment once conda installation is available again]

 Files containing such information as the JWST pupil shape, instrument throughputs, and aperture positions are distributed separately from WebbPSF.
 To run WebbPSF, you must download these files and tell WebbPSF where to find them using the ``WEBBPSF_PATH`` environment variable.